ceh-2000/ABM/densitySwaziland.md

-# Population Data for Swaziland
+# Part 1.a: Population Data for Swaziland

 ### Date: 8/31/2020